lsamaroo/editrowform/README.md

 		/*
 		 * If set, it is used as the name of the input element for that column.
-		 * If empty, it will use the header text.
-Finally if that is not
+		 * If empty, it will use the id.
+If the id is not set then it will use the
-		 * available, then it generates a name.
+		 * header text.
+Finally if that is not available, then it generates a name.
 		 */
 		name: "",